 What Is Unearned Revenue?

-Unearned revenue, or deferred revenue, is a fundamental concept in accounting.
-It represents the funds a company receives in advance for goods or services it is yet to deliver or perform.
+Unearned revenue, also known as prepaid revenue or deferred revenue, is a fundamental concept in accounting.
+It represents the funds a company receives in advance for goods or services it has yet to deliver or perform.
 This advance payment is a liability on the company’s balance sheet, signifying a future obligation.

 In essence, unearned revenue is the payment received before the fulfillment of the delivery of goods or the performance of services.
 For instance, if a software company gets an upfront payment for a six-month software license, the revenue for this transaction is considered ‘unearned’ until the company has provided the software services over the six months.